joske/snarkos-utils/isonet/README.md

 cargo build --release --features metrics
 ```

-Use the `copy_docker.sh` script to copy the snarkos binary from the container to the remote host (giving it a suffix per test)
+Use the `copy_docker.sh` script (outside of the container) to copy the snarkos binary from the container to the remote host (giving it a suffix per test)

 ```bash
 ./copy_docker.sh <test-feature>